jakubsob/cucumber/README.md

 - Each Feature will be treated as a separate [context](https://testthat.r-lib.org/reference/context.html?q=context#ref-usage) – their results will be reported as if they were `test-*.R` files, e.g. `'test-Feature: Addition.R'`.
 - Each Scenario is equivalent to a `testthat::test_that` or `testthat::it` case.
 You get feedback on each Scenario separately.
 Only if all steps in a scenario are successful, the scenario is considered successful.

-That means a succesful run for an `Addition` feature would produce the following output (with [ProgressReporter](https://testthat.r-lib.org/reference/ProgressReporter.html)).
+That means a successful run for an `Addition` feature would produce the following output (with [ProgressReporter](https://testthat.r-lib.org/reference/ProgressReporter.html)).

 ```r
 ✔ | F W  S  OK | Context